-One of my favorite podcasts is ‘On Being’ and on a recent episode I heard the guest speak about ‘composing a life.’
-I appreciated this metaphor; so often it’s been easy for me to fixate on this or that monolithic aspect of my life and view *that* as the arbiter of everything important… defining myself by a single relationship or a job say.
+On an episode of one of my favorite podcasts ‘On Being’ I heard the guest speak about ‘composing a life.’
+I appreciated this metaphor; so often it’s been easy for me to fixate on this or that monolithic aspect of my life and view that as the arbiter of everything important… defining myself by a single relationship or a job say.
 What I like about trying to view my activities\life as a composition is that it brings renewed attention & interest in all the little things I do, it relieves some of the anxiety that any one thread has to be ‘all-fulfilling’ and reassures me that I have innumerable options by which to reach better balance.
 Today, I wanted to discuss three different practices I engage with to compose my life.

 First, I practice gratitude.
 Gratitude is the best brain hack I know and there is no better mechanism to guide my attention.
 Expressing gratitude never fails to improve my day (or the day of the person I’m thanking for that matter).
 Especially in moments where I’m mistrustful of my emotions, in moments where I’m not sure what to say… finding something to be grateful for provides a handy guide.